Synthetic fibre slings or 'soft' slings are regularly used in workplaces for the lifting and moving of loads by cranes.

 - inappropriate selection of slings in relation to the load size or shape

 - use of synthetic slings without a protective sleeve

 - poor storage and harsh environmental conditions.

-- The WLL of the lifting configuration (hitches) must not be exceeded at any time.
-The WLL depends on the included angle between the legs of the slings or, in the case of choked hitch or basket hitch, the angle of the hitch.
+Never exceed the working load limit of the lifting configuration (hitches).
+The working load limit will depend on the included angle between the legs of the slings or, in the case of choked hitch or basket hitch, the angle of the hitch.
 Avoid an included angle exceeding 120 degrees.

 Protecting the surface finish or paintwork of the load should not be primary factors in sling selection.

 Protection can generally be achieved by fitting engineered lifting points during manufacture or having suitable packing materials between the sling and load when using chain or wire rope slings.